Urban Revitalization - Creating Spaces That Inspire

 Sandy Boulevard, cutting diagonally through the city grid, both borders and unites a string of adjacent neighborhoods.
-The Town Center Plan was established concurrently with the corridor plan for Sandy Boulevard, an historic diagonal through the city.
-Street design changes have helped establish safer pedestrian/bike integration, that in turn slows traffic and supports newer and more valuable street oriented building development.
+The Town Center Plan was established concurrently with the corridor plan for Sandy Boulevard, a historic diagonal through the city.
+Street design changes have helped establish safer pedestrian/bike integration, which in turn slows traffic and supports newer and more valuable street-oriented building development.

 The original planning Charrette was conducted in 2000, while Laurence followed up with other projects in the study area such as the Hollywood Home Depot and in 2010 a proposal for a Holly Square to face south across Sandy Boulevard at the heart of Hollywood.